Introduction

 Why many timeline tools feel heavier than the job

-A lot of timeline tools are optimized for capability breadth.
+A lot of timeline software is optimized for capability breadth.

-That can be useful when the work truly needs advanced visual control, richer layout behavior, or polished presentation treatment.
+That can be useful when the work truly needs advanced visual control, presentation polish, or deep custom layout behavior.

-This is where friction starts.
-The user opens a tool for a simple timeline, then spends time adjusting styling and layout before the sequence itself is even stable.
+That is where friction starts creeping in.
+The user opens a tool to make a simple timeline, then spends time choosing layout styles, adjusting visuals, moving blocks, and managing presentation details before the sequence itself is even stable.

 The best timeline maker for projects should reduce completion drag